Codeception/Codeception/docs/03-AcceptanceTests.md

 $I->seeElement('#modal');
 ```

-While WebDriver duplicate the functionality of PhpBrowser it has its limitations: it can't check headers, perform HTTP requests, as browsers don't provide APIs for that.
+While WebDriver duplicates the functionality of PhpBrowser, it has its limitations: it can't check headers, perform HTTP requests, as browsers don't provide APIs for that.
 WebDriver also adds browser-specific functionality which will be listed in next sections.

 #### Wait